Xuxa em Sonho de Menina

 In the film, Xuxa plays a teacher, Kika, whose dream is to be an actress.
 Encouraged by her childhood best friend, Lara, Kika decides to go to Rio de Janeiro for an audition.
 However, a misunderstanding separates the two friends.
 Kika, alone in a bus station, finds a group of children who are going on a bus to Rio for an important math test.
 Kika ends up getting on the bus and the trip is the backdrop to many adventures and discoveries.
-A spell makes Kika go back to being a child - and she end up dealing with the children's antics at a roadside hotel.
+A spell makes Kika go back to being a child - and she ends up dealing with the children's antics at a roadside hotel.

-The film debuted on December 21, 2007, in 232 rooms in Brazil.
+The film was released on December 21, 2007, in Brazil.
 It performed poorly at the box office, grossing R$6 million reais with more than 1,814,152 million box offices.
-Sonho de Menina received widespread criticism from critics and audiences.
+Sonho de Menina received negative reviews from critics and audiences.

 Plot

 Kika (Xuxa Meneghel) is a math teacher in a quiet inner-city who cherishes her dream of being an actress.
 Encouraged by her childhood friend, Lara (Alice Borges), she decides to participate in a casting test in Rio de Janeiro.
-After losing her wallet and quarrelling with Lara, Kika finds herself at the bus station alone and without a penny in her pocket.
-The young teacher is then approached by a kindly grandmother, Vozinha (Dirce Migliaccio), who invites her to board the Stromboli, a bus that is taking her own granddaughter (Raquel Bonfante) and six other children to do a math test in Rio.
+After losing her wallet and quarreling with Lara, Kika finds herself at the bus station alone and without a penny in her pocket.
+The young teacher is then approached by a sweet grandmother, Vozinha (Dirce Migliaccio), who kindly invites her to board the Stromboli, a bus that is taking her own granddaughter (Raquel Bonfante) and six other children to do a math test in Rio.
 Kika becomes friends with the two while waiting for the departure of the bus.

 Beginning with a TV report in which Lara and Pandora (Betty Lago) appear, a news reporter is seen asking for information regarding their whereabouts.
 Frightened, and fearing the police presence at the bus station, Kika accepts a magic cookie offered by Vozinha, the effect of which makes her a child again.
 So it is that as Kikinha (Letícia Botelho) joins the group of Stromboli.

 The pilot Olavo (Luan Assimos), MP9 (Gabriel Lepsch) and Batata (Victor Andrade) are also on the bus, along with the patrons Glorinha (Maria Clara David), Thayane (Gabrielly Nunes) and Vanessa (Isabela Cunha).
-But the engine pifa and the troupe are forced to spend a night at a roadside hotel - run by the hard-nosed Elói (Marcelo Adnet).
-It is there that the characters will live out their most entertaining adventures and learn a little more about themselves.
+But the engine pifa and the troupe are forced to spend a night in a roadside hotel - run by the hard-nosed Elói (Marcelo Adnet).
+It is there where the characters will live out their most entertaining adventures and learn a little more about themselves.

 The story unfolds amid positive messages regarding ecological issues, the background of the novel between Kika and the environmentalist Ricardo (Carlos Casagrande).
 On a symbolic journey that does not always need to tread real roads, Kika learns that, rather than focusing on the destination, one must be aware of the paths one chooses to arrive at it.
 It is important to believe in the signs that life offers us, so that the true dream of each person can be realized.